deeheber/Danielle-s-Blog/src/content/blog/Fargate-On-A-Budget.md

 In the example code, this is done in two places:

-1. Adds a `stopTimeout` to the container on the Fargate Task for 120 seconds (needs to be at or below 2 minutes)
+1. Adds a `stopTimeout` to the container on the Fargate Task for 120 seconds (needs to be <= 2 minutes)
-2. Sets the deregistration delay on the Application Load Balancer at 30 seconds to give the instance time to seperate from the Load Balancer before terminating (also needs to be at or below 2 minutes)
+2. Sets the deregistration delay on the Application Load Balancer at 30 seconds to give the instance time to seperate from the Load Balancer before terminating (also needs to be <= 2 minutes)

 ## EventBridge Scheduler